peterhinch/micropython-async/TUTORIAL.md

 # Installing uasyncio on bare metal

-The simplest way is to use the upip utility running under the Unix build.
+The simplest approach is to use the upip utility.
+This involves installing the Unix build of MicroPython, see the instructions [here](https://github.com/micropython/micropython).
+Install this (optionally in a Linux virtual machine) and ensure that **micropython** is on your path.
-Install this (optionally in a Linux virtual machine).
 Create a temporary directory e.g. `~/syn` and issue the following commands:

 ```
 micropython -m upip install -p ~/syn micropython-uasyncio